UPDATE FOR SPRING 2021 EXTENSION SEMESTER:

-Due to the Fall 2020 COVID-19 constraints, STAR GPS will remain open to allow you to drop a course online until the final withdrawal deadline.
+Due to the Spring 2021 COVID-19 constraints, STAR GPS will remain open to allow you to drop a course online until the final withdrawal deadline.
 View deadlines on the course academic calendar.
 The Drop Form will not be required for this semester.
-A “W” will be recorded on your transcript for any dropped course and you will not receive any refund.
+A “W” will be recorded on your transcript for any course you withdraw from and you will not receive any refund.

 We strongly encourage reaching out to your college/school advisor if you completely withdraw.
-Students who withdraw from their last UH Mānoa course will be inactivated and will need to reapply for admission unless they are on an approved Leave of Absence.
+Students who withdraw from their last UH Mānoa course will be inactivated and will need to reapply for admission unless they are on an approved Leave of Absence (for Classified students).

 Viewing Course Descriptions